 Celebs with your face shape: Chrissy Teigen, Elizabeth Olsen, Jennifer Lawrence, Ginnifer Goodwin, Michelle Williams

 Your best hairstyles: Chin-length and long bobs, soft, face-framing layers, and long bangs suit a round face.
 "A hairstyle with a strong angular front and adding height will help to elongate the face," says Rosenkranz.
-On the other hand, "Avoid over softening this all ready round shape and avoid creating more width on sides.
+On the other hand, "Avoid over softening this already round shape and avoid creating more width on sides.
 This will accentuate the shape further."
 He adds, "It’s best to leave your hair down and avoid tucking it behind your ears."

 If someone drew lines connecting the center of your hairline to your cheekbones and down to your chin, it would create a diamond shape—hence, the name.
 Diamond faces have pointed chins and high cheekbones.
 The main difference between a diamond-shaped face and a heart-shaped face is the hairline—if you have a diamond-shaped face, your hairline will be narrower.